 For dinner the Lexington Grill or UMI for Japanese are two fantastic options.
 Book ahead as they are very busy restaurants.

 The rooms are very big, with large balconies overlooking the beach and hotel facilities, or over the golf course to the back of the hotel.
 Front facing rooms are definitely lovely, but to be honest the back isn’t terrible!

 You won’t be sorry you booked a stay here, and it will suit all visitors alike.

 Where to Stay in Fujairah

 Unlike the other destinations listed above, the Emirate of Fujairah sits on the Gulf of Oman.
-The coastline is beautiful and is great if you are looking to try some diving and snorkelling.
-Snoopy Island is a little island just off Al Aqah beach, and the hotels along this coast take snorkelling trips and glass bottom boats out to the island.
+The coastline is beautiful and is great if you are looking to try some diving and snorkeling.
+Snoopy Island is a little island just off Al Aqah beach, and the hotels along this coast take snorkeling trips and glass bottom boats out to the island.

 We used to be frequent visitors at this hotel about an hour and a half out of Dubai.
 It’s great value for money, and a great destination to get that feeling like you’ve left Dubai and have arrived in another country.

 The pool bar is the perfect place to sit for the day while sipping on cocktails, as you slowly turn red and your fingers turn to prunes.